 For the competition, the Fuel Economy & Endurance event will be held before the emissions testing, therefore eliminating the need for a separate "catalyst break-in" event.
-If a team does not complete the endurance event they will be required to make up the difference on a closed course at KRC before moving on to the emission events, regardless if the sled design includes a catalytic converter or not.
+If a team does not complete the endurance event, they will be required to make up the difference on a closed course at KRC before moving on to the emission events, regardless if the sled design includes a catalytic converter or not.

-At Technical Inspection, teams must provide a filled-out Emission Data Sheet.
-A sample Emissions Inspection Form, which will be filled out by a Technical Inspector, can be found in the Appendix.
-A member of the emission testing team will be available to collect the forms and answer questions.
-The information on the Emission Data Sheet is used for setup and scheduling so the emissions testing can be conducted as efficiently as possible.
+At Technical Inspection, teams must provide a filled-out Emission Test Form found in Appendix E. A member of the emission testing team will be available to collect the forms and answer questions.
+The information on the Emission Test Form is used for setup and scheduling so the emissions testing can be conducted as efficiently as possible.